 Facing disputes with your employer can be immensely stressful, impacting your income and your professional reputation.
 Our solicitors are experts in employment law, and can help you navigate these complex matters to achieve the best outcome.

 In today’s rapidly-changing world of work, you need the right support to ensure your legal rights as an employee are protected.
-Whether you’re facing HR issues such as unfair dismissal and bullying at work, or you believe your contract falls short of acceptable standards, our devoted team of legal dispute solicitors in Essex ensure you have the advice and representation to manage any employment issue.
+Whether you’re facing HR issues such as unfair dismissal and bullying at work, or you believe your contract falls short of acceptable standards, our devoted team of legal dispute solicitors in London and Essex ensure you have the advice and representation to manage any employment issue.

 Redundancy matters.
 Harassment claims.
 Contractual disputes.
 Data protection concerns.
 At Giles Wilson, our employment law specialists understand the unique problems you might face in your role, and how this can affect other areas of your life.